bchachaj/Visynth/README.md

 ### Visynth

 ### 3D Audio Visualization
-This project aims to take advantage of the Web Audio API to render three dimensional animations driven by the audio frequencies.
+This project takes advantage of the Web Audio API to render three dimensional animations driven by audio frequencies.
 Three dimensional animations created by use of Three.js

 ### Functionality

-Three easy steps to get start:
+Three easy steps to get started:

 - [ ] Navigate to folder in your terminal
-- [ ] Run 'webpack --w'
 - [ ] Run 'npm start'